Miracles (Don Williams song)

 "Miracles" is a song written by Roger Cook, and recorded by American country music artist Don Williams.
 It was released in July 1981 as the first single from the album Especially for You.
-The song reached number 4 on the Billboard Hot Country Singles & Tracke chart.
+The song reached number 4 on the Billboard Hot Country Singles & Tracks chart.

 Critical reception

 A review in Record World was favorable, stating that "Deep, warm and sincere, his vocal makes this ballad a multi-format winner."